 Board and board committee meetings are scheduled at the start of the year.
-During 2018 the board met 11 times including ad-hoc meetings set for specific agenda items of discussion such as the Own Risk and Solvency Assessment report proposed reinsurance programmes.
+During 2019 the board met routinely but also including ad-hoc meetings set for specific agenda items of discussion, such as the Own Risk and Solvency Assessment report, proposed reinsurance programmes and the assessment of the annual actuarial report.